 Banks & Financial Institutions

-We encourage any business that is struggling to reach out to your local commercial banker.
+We encourage any business that is struggling to reach out to their local commercial banker.
 Many banks are offering some variety of interest-only payments, deferrals of principal and interest payments for 60-90 days, and offering working capital on a case-by-case basis.
 Please see the financial resources listed below:

 Businesses have had to quickly implement new technologies such as virtual meetings, conference calling, and online shopping platforms.
 Union County is home to a number of IT/technology businesses that are available to help other businesses with their technology needs.